 By February 1878, Ellen Faulks had purchased the pub.
 She proposed to make extensive changes, so auctioned off the brewing plant, f&f etc. and equipped the pub with new fittings.
 It didn’t last long as within a year she went into liquidation so the pub was again on the market complete with its new refurbishment.

-The new owner seemed to be Joseph Willars, and he also became licensee.
+The new owner seemed to be Joseph Willars, and he also became licensee. he was also overseer of the parish.
 Alf Tilley later took over the reigns at around this time Everards bought the freehold.
 The court records show from here until its closure the Britannia’s landlords were: 1894, Edward Lander.
-1906, Lizzie Lander.
+A schoolboy John Shears in 1898 who lived in Castle St stole 8/6 from the pub after bringing an empty bottle back, due to his tender years the magistrates decided to bound his father over.
+Edward died 1906, then in 1906, Lizzie Lander held the licence.
 1907, Charles —–?; 1910, Ernest Preston and 1912, Fred Preston, until it closed.

-The Britannia suffered the same fate as nearby Marquis of Granby of demolition to eventually make way for a knitwear factory, now known as Heritage House
+The Britannia suffered the same fate as nearby Marquis of Granby of demolition to eventually make way for a knitwear factory, to be known as Heritage House